 The following table lists currently available rates for savings accounts, money market accounts and CDs.

 The 1040EZ is a simplified form used by the IRS for income taxpayers that do not require the complexity of the full 1040 tax form.
 Simply select your tax filing status and enter a few other details to estimate your total taxes.
 Based on your projected tax withholding for the year, we then show you your refund or the amount you may owe the IRS next April.
+Please note this calculator is for tax year 2018 which is due in April of 2019.
+We also offer a 2017 1040 EZ calculator.

 Tax time begins at the end of January into February, and for many people, this means they have to decide if they're going to file on their own or ask a tax professional for help.
 If you're filing for the first time, you might feel a little anxiety about the process because a small mistake can mean a huge headache in the future.
 This article will go over everything you need to know about filing your taxes.
 We will talk about the documents you need and why you need them, standard deductions, tools, and software to assist you in this process, as well as what to do if you overpay or end up owing money to the Internal Revenue Service.
 We'll also talk about what places you can go to have a tax professional do it for you, and why this is a good option to consider as well.